-27Log-transforming the dependent variable facilitates the interpretation of the point estimates for prevalence of ethnic borders as standard semi-elasticities.
+&lt;sup>31Log-transforming the dependent variable facilitates the interpretation of the point estimates for prevalence of ethnic borders as standard semi-elasticities.

-We also explore the relation between intensive measures of exposure to historical ethnic borders and conflict.
-In particular, in Table C.1 we study the prevalence of conflict, accounting for the full set of controls, but replacing the measure of the extensive margin of historical ethnic borders for two measures of its intensive margin in each grid: total length of historical ethnic borders and total number of historical ethnic borders (both variable in logs).
+&lt;sup>32We also explore the relation between intensive measures of exposure to historical ethnic borders and conflict.
+In particular, in Tables C.42-C.43 we study the prevalence of conflict, accounting for the full set of controls, but replacing the measure of the extensive margin of historical ethnic borders for two measures of its intensive margin in each grid: total length of historical ethnic borders and total number of historical ethnic borders (both variable in logs).
 We find that the two measures of intensity of borders are strongly and statistically associated with an increase in the prevalence of conflict.
-Specifically, if border length is doubled (e.g., 42 kms over the mean value of border length) the probability of conflict increases 2 percent (column 2).
-Further, an additional ethnic border over its mean value is associated with a 10 percent increase in the probability of conflict (column 3).
-Moreover, our measure of prevalence of ethnic borders and the two measures of intensity explain the exact same amount of variation (i.e, 34 percent) in conflict prevalence as reflected by the adjusted R-squared.
-Additionally, Table C.2 replicates the last three columns of Table 1 using our two measures of the intensive margin of the historical ethnic borders.
-Both the total length and the number of historical ethnic borders are strong and statistically significant predictors of all measures of the intensity of conflict.
-Finally, in Table C.3 we replicate the analysis of Table 1 using an alternative source for ethnic borders.
+Additionally, in Table C.12 we replicate the analysis of Table 3 using an alternative source for ethnic borders.
 Specifically, we use the ethnic borders from GREG (Weidmann et al., 2010), which depict the location of homelands circa 1960.
 Reassuringly, we obtain qualitatively similar results.